Gonzalez8/checktime/README.md

 ## Service Architecture

-CheckTime is organized into four independent services, each with a single responsibility:
+CheckTime is organized into three independent services, each with a single responsibility:

 1. **Web Service**: Provides the web user interface for system administration
-2. **Check-in Service**: Performs automatic clock-in/clock-out according to configured schedules
+2. **Scheduler Service**: Performs automatic clock-in/clock-out according to configured schedules
 3. **Bot Service**: Handles Telegram integration for notifications and commands

-4. **Database Service**: Manages persistent data storage (SQLite) for schedules, holidays, and configuration
+All services connect to a PostgreSQL database for persistent storage of schedules, holidays, and configuration.

 This separation ensures greater stability, maintainability, and scalability of the system.